razi-rais/blockchain/README.md

 ### Slides
-You can download the pdf copy of the slides.
-The talk was blend of demos and slides, so I mostly used the slides to level set the audience on basic cryptography topics relevant to Blockchain.
+You can download pdf copy of the slides.The talk was blend of demos and slides, so I mostly used the slides to level set the audience on basic cryptography topics relevant to Blockchain.
 Everything else was mostly demo based.

 ### Demos